 The main role of the Competitiveness Steering Group is to oversee the policy

-areas and actions linked to boosting productivity levels, improving industry competitiveness and delivering growth of 20% by 2020.
+linked to boosting productivity, improving industry competitiveness and

 The Group is chaired by Jon Woods of Coca Cola Great Britain and is made up of